IGM0937/exerCRUD/README.md

   - e.g. If so, what type of error responses do you want to show?
 - Can the response message be expanded with useful information?
   - e.g. Could you inform the user of their latest credit card allowance and limits?
+- How can you expand the Accounts Fetch API to show the current account debt?
+- Will you allow the user to be deleted before they have settled all their debts?

 ### Settlements

-The ability for a user to settle their credit card debt.
+The ability for a user to settle all or part of their credit card debt.

 Example Request:
 ```